A century ago, John Wanamaker famously said “half the money I spend on advertising is wasted; the trouble is I don’t know which half.”

 The first step is to connect the accurate investment data we just talked about.
 The next step is determining which performance or ROI metrics your team needs to measure.
 And in 2021, the biggest channels to measure will be digital.

 Freshworks optimized their marketing budgets by building integrations between Allocadia, Google Ads, and LinkedIn Ads.
 And because they’d also built integration for their financial technology, Allocadia holds real-time insights to Freshworks’ digital budgets and metrics.
 They can track digital ad spend by platform channel as well as by various campaigns, so their marketers know how much to invest and where to meet short and long-term revenue goals.

 Visibility – Marketers who have visibility into their marketing performance and ROI know how they impact their goals, and where they’re falling short.

-Better impact – Allocate your budget only to the most effective campaigns, programs, and activities, and you’ll drive greater impact.
-We’re talking more pipeline, more revenue, a stronger brand, and greater awareness.
-Talk about ROI.
+Better Impact – Allocate your budget only to the most effective campaigns, programs, and activities, and you’ll see more pipeline, more revenue, a stronger brand, and greater awareness.

-More confidence – Know that your budget is being spent in the most effective way, and stop relying on gut feel to make your decisions.
-(That’s a sure way to change the perception from cost-center to revenue-driver.)
+More Confidence – Know that your budget is being spent in the most effective way, and stop relying on gut feelings to make your decisions.
+(That’s a sure way to change the perception of marketing from cost-center to revenue-driver.)

 Agility – Change happens.
-When it does, and you’re in control over your spending, your team can quickly demonstrate the projected impact to the business of an increase or decrease in budget, or a re-allocation of funds within your campaign mix.
+When it does, and you’re in control of your marketing budgets, your team can quickly demonstrate the projected impact to the business of an increase or decrease in budget, or a re-allocation of funds within your campaign mix.

-As analysts at SiriusDecisions are fond of saying, budget is the ultimate expression of strategy.
-Where we spend our money in Marketing is an indication of how well we manage our department to support overarching corporate goals.
-Today, it’s critical for marketing leaders to optimize what you spend in order to ensure your limited resources go only to the most effective campaigns, programs and activities.
+Your marketing budget is the ultimate expression of your company’s strategy.
+Today, it’s critical for marketing leaders to optimize what they spend to ensure their limited resources go only to the most effective campaigns, programs, and activities.